What Is “Adobe Flash Player Is Out of Date”?

 A new scam on Macs has been ravaging them for quite some time.
 The scam shows a pop-up that claims that “Adobe Flash Player Is Out of Date”.
 The scam will appear on your browser after you have a malicious .dmg file installed on your Mac.
-It is part of an adware program or another form of PUP (Potentially Unwanted Program) and It’s main goal Is to show you pages, like the “Adobe Flash Player Is Out of Date”, which lures you into downloading something that is either more adware or even malware for Mac.
-If you are here, because of the “Adobe Flash Player Is Out of Date” scam, then we recommend that you read this article thoroughly.
+It is part of an adware program or another form of PUP (Potentially Unwanted Program) and its main goal is showing you pages, like the “Adobe Flash Player Is Out of Date”, which lure you into downloading fake or malicious software.
+If you are here because of the “Adobe Flash Player Is Out of Date” scam, then we recommend that you read this article thoroughly.

 |Name||"Adobe Flash Player Is Out of Date" PUP|